Genivia/ugrep/README.md

 ### Performance results

-The following performance tests were conducted with a new and common MacBook Pro using clang 9.0.0 -O2 on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
+The following performance tests were conducted with a new and common MacBook Pro using clang 12.0.0 -O2 on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 MacOS 10.15.7 machine.
 The best times of 30 runs is shown under minimal machine load.
 When comparing tools, the same match counts were produced.

 Results are shown in real time (wall clock time) seconds elapsed.
 Best times are shown in **boldface** and *n/a* means that the running time exceeded 1